 “The Doors, Eagles, Jackson Browne, Linda Ronstadt; they’re the past.
-The Bee Gees and disco can’t quite take their place.
+The Bee Gees and disco can’t quite cut it.
 I’m working on creating late 50’s music for a movie.”

 “Gonna use your old band?”

 “Naw.
 We’re still broken up.
 We will play a New Year’s party though, if you’re in Miami then.”